perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 ## Inference with YOLOv5-WAL example

-Python code for inference can be run using the following line:
+Python code for inference can be run using the following line (models have to be downloaded from SENAO repository):

 ```
 python inference_on_G3D.py  --name_acquisition DEMO --confidence_threshold 0.3 --name_model GHASS2_Reson_Seabat.pt --dB_min 20 --dB_max 70